Welcome to Spectre

 Unleashing Speed, Security, and Decentralization

-- Technology: Spectre is a proof-of-work Layer-1 cryptocurrency that implements the GHOSTDAG/PHANTOM protocol, utilizing a revolutionary blockDAG structure.
-Unlike traditional blockchain systems that orphan parallel blocks, GHOSTDAG allows these blocks to coexist and orders them in the consensus.
-This approach enhances network efficiency, scalability, and security.
+- Technology: Spectre (SPR) is a DAG-based proof-of-work Layer 1 cryptocurrency built on Kaspa.
+It leverages the PHANTOM protocol, a generalization of Nakamoto consensus, and an innovative blockDAG structure.
+Unlike traditional blockchains that orphan parallel blocks, GHOSTDAG allows these blocks to coexist and orders them in the consensus.
+This approach enables instant confirmations, sub-second block times, and significantly enhances scalability, security, and decentralization.

-- SpectreX Algorithm: SpectreX, based on AstroBWTv3, employs a unique three-step proof-of-work process with SHA-3, AstroBWTv3, and HeavyHash.
+- SpectreX PoW Algorithm: SpectreX, based on AstroBWTv3, employs a unique three-step proof-of-work process with SHA-3, AstroBWTv3, and HeavyHash.
 It promotes fair, decentralized mining on ordinary computers.
+It is designed to be ASIC- and FPGA-resistant, making mining fair and accessible to everyone.
 As the world's first Rust implementation of AstroBWTv3 without external C dependencies, it uses only Rust crates for a fully native solution.

 Loading...